Quam-Diu/RepData_PeerAssessment1/PA1_template.md

 ```

 The result is a total of `R total.nas` missing values, that have to be replaced someway by a reasonable value.
-Attending one of the suggestions given in the assigment instructions, I will choose to replace these missig values with the mean value for its correspondant time interval, data that has been already calculated to answer the previous question and stored on the variable "steps.mean", but that its easier to recalculate than to create a pipeline function to match both dataframes.
+Attending one of the suggestions given in the assignment instructions, I will choose to replace these missing values with the mean value for its correspondent time interval, data that has been already calculated to answer the previous question and stored on the variable "steps.mean", but that its easier to recalculate than to create a pipeline function to match both dataframes.

 ```r